finnstra/macsetup/README.md

 # dotfiles
 My dotfile configuration for my Mac.
 This will do some Mac configuration as well as software installs for me.
-The issue right now is that this script assumes information that, out of the box, a computer would not have set.
-This will be fixed in later versions.

 **This script is intended to run on a 'fresh' install of macOS Sierra.
 Mac configuration defaults vary on the version and may not work.
 It's probably not a good idea to run this on your production computer.
 Make sure you backup your files and configurations before running this.**